 Teaching Associate Status

 Prior to being designated as a Graduate Teaching Associate, the graduate assistant must complete required training in teaching skills.
-He/she must gain an acceptable knowledge base in the discipline as evidenced by participation in departmental training, Center for Teaching and Learning workshops, seminars, and other training experiences sponsored by Graduate Studies and Research.
-Evidence of the accomplishments in teacher training activities must be documented by materials in the student application (paperwork can be obtained in the Office of Graduate Studies and Research).
+He/she must gain an acceptable knowledge base in the discipline as evidenced by participation in departmental training, Center for Teaching and Learning workshops, seminars, and other training experiences sponsored by the Graduate School.
+Evidence of the accomplishments in teacher training activities must be documented by materials in the student application (paperwork can be obtained in the office of the Graduate School).
 The application will serve as an important document showing participation in teacher preparation activities.
-The approval process includes three steps: (a) the student will submit the application to the department head for approval; (b) after department head approval, the appropriate college dean must approve the application; and (c) the Dean of Graduate Studies and Research has final approval and reserves the right to refuse approval even if approved by other parties.
+The approval process includes three steps: (a) the student will submit the application to the department head for approval; (b) after department head approval, the appropriate college dean must approve the application; and (c) the Dean of the Graduate School has final approval and reserves the right to refuse approval even if approved by other parties.
 A student who is applying for teaching associate status MUST begin the process early enough for complete approval prior to the start of the semester of the desired teaching associate status.
 The following requirements must be met for approval:

 - Successful completion of 18 graduate hours in the teaching discipline;

-- Evidence in complete participation in six or more seminars on teaching as provided by the Center for Teaching and Learning, and/or other training approved by Graduate Studies and Research (only one videotape is allowed in lieu of actual seminar).
+- Evidence in complete participation in six or more seminars on teaching as provided by the Center for Teaching and Learning, and/or other training approved by the Graduate School (only one video is allowed in lieu of actual seminar).